tahireu/wc_try_before_you_buy/readme.txt

 3. When you find it, click 'install', and after that, click 'activate'
 4. On each WooCommerce Product page you'll find WC Try Before You Buy meta box which will allow you to fill customers carts with items you'll send them via mail
 5. On 'WooCommerce > WC Try Before You Buy Overview' page, you will be able to see the status of items prepared to be added to customer's cart and delete items added by mistake
-6. On 'Cart' page, your customers will be able to choose between 'keep' and 'return' product, and to give information about eventual 'return reason'
+6. On 'Cart' page, your customers will be able to choose between 'keep' and 'return' product, and to leave information about eventual 'return reason'

 = From WordPress.org =